mono/Embeddinator-4000/docs/getting-started-objc-ios.md

 ### Use the generated output in an Xcode project

-Open Xcode, and create a new iOS Single View Application, name it `hello-from-csharp`.
+Open Xcode and create a new iOS Single View Application, name it `hello-from-csharp`.

 Open the `~/Projects/hello-from-csharp/output` directory in Finder, select `hello-from-csharp.framework`, drag it to the Xcode project and drop it just above the `hello-from-csharp` folder in the project.